-The cars they driver with lights and markings make the officers look very much like regular police officers, but they are not police officers and do not have the same powers.
+The cars they drive with lights and markings make the officers look very much like regular police officers, but they are not police officers and do not have the same powers.

 However, these officer provide a vital role on fast, dangerous roads, so do possess the relevant powers to help ensure the safety of drivers on major English highways.